zotero-chinese/styles/tests/styles/459shanghai-university/test.md

   <div class="csl-entry">[86]	PEARSON J. Fat Talk and Its Effects on State-Based Body Image in Women[M].
 Sydney, NSW, Australia, 2018.</div>
   <div class="csl-entry">[87]	DE BOER D, LAFAVOR T. The Art and Significance of Successfully Identifying Resilient Individuals A Person-Focused Approach[M].
 Perspectives on Resilience: Conceptualization, Measurement, and Enhancement[C].
 Portland, OR, United States, 2018.</div>
   <div class="csl-entry">[88]	HARRIS L. Instructional Leadership Perceptions and Practices of Elementary School Leaders[M].
 University of Virginia, 2014.</div>
-  <div class="csl-entry">[89]	HOLLANDER M M. Resistance to Authority: Methodological Innovations and New Lessons from the Milgram Experiment[M].
+  <div class="csl-entry">[89]	HOLLANDER M M. Resistance to Authority: Methodological Innovations and New Lessons from the Milgram Experiment: 10289373[M].
 University of Wisconsin–Madison, 2017.</div>
   <div class="csl-entry">[90]	HUTCHESON V H. Dealing with Dual Differences: Social Coping Strategies of Gifted and Lesbian, Gay, Bisexual, Transgender, and Queer Adolescents[M].
 The College of William &#38; Mary, 2012.</div>
   <div class="csl-entry">[91]	MIRABITO L A, HECK N C. Bringing LGBTQ Youth Theater into the Spotlight[J].
 Psychology of Sexual Orientation and Gender Diversity, 2016, 3(4):499-500.</div>
   <div class="csl-entry">[92]	BRODSKY E. The Year We Thought about Love[M].
 2016.</div>